ferhat-mousavi/Basic-Card-Samples/README.md

 # Basic-Card-Prepaid-Card

-Sample prepaid card written with BASIC for Basic Card.
+Example prepaid card written in BASIC for Basic Card.

-This card was used on RadarLive Music Festival.
+This card was used at the 2007 RadarLive Music Festival.